I’m willing to bet that you have one of or all these 3 challenges with your current Used Auto Dealer Insurance Program:

-5. What is Contents Coverage & why would I purchase it?
+5. What is Contents Coverage and why should I purchase it?

 Contents Coverage provides replacement cost for your personal property, including leased business personal property you have a contractual responsibility to insure in the event of a fire, burglary, vandalism, and collapse.
 Consider your computers, tools, furniture, fixtures, machinery and equipment.

 Coverages to Consider for Reasons Less Discussed